tiemma/blog.bakman.build/blogs/lessons-learned-transitioning-from-ic-to-leadership.md

 you are rarely going to understand.
 Leave these alternating problems for upper management to figure out, they get paid to do it for you.

+### Understand where the dead bodies are buried

+*"Understanding where the dead bodies are buried"* is a concept of realising the unspoken biases about how business decisions are made.
+Your belief that the folks making decisions are rational is correct but subjective, they're not on the front lines with you day-to-day and that skews their understanding of the problems.

+Knowing the paths to success is dependent on the organisation, its history, culture, "highschool frat cliques" that require you pay homage and several other internalised processes that make no sense.
+Avoiding them may save you a lifelong deal of problems but this will be very short lived -- know them before you go diving into landmines every one knows but no one talks about because
+"you should know about it".

+### People bring themselves to work

+A star player shines when the sun goes down, we all have seasonal moments laced with ups and downs that the four walls of the business will probably never hear.
+Always remember that there's a sense of humanity when working with people you don't know them -- their feelings at every moment will influence their ability to work with you.

+Over time, life will happen to everyone and you sadly must deal with the consequences of it, emotional reactions and every other thing attached to being human.
+Do the right thing at these times, respect is earned and being a decisive (not exactly good?) person should come first in your decisions.

 And, finally...

 ### Remember work is a means to an end